audrey35/shopper-generator/README.md

 # Shopper Data Generator

+## Sprints
+This project had 4 sprints.
+The details of requirements, planning, and documentation for the sprint deliverable are found in the [documentation branch](https://github.com/audrey35/shopper-generator/tree/documentation).

 ## Installations
 The Shopper Data Generator should be used with python 3.8.
 Please install the required libraries using the [requirements.txt](requirements.txt) by running